MichFig/Income_Classification_Project/README.md

 ![](images/csv.raw.png)

-The raw data has a RangeIndex: 32561 entries, 0 to 32560 and Data columns (total 15 columns).
+The raw data has a Range Index: 32561 entries, 0 to 32560 and Data columns (total 15 columns).

 ![](images/data.info.png)

+The data was encoded for modeling.
+Cleaned

 **Dataset** <br><br>